JaneliaSciComp/avi2ufmf/README.md

 keyframe pixel will not be encoded.
 The value `'other'` means that any large deviation, whether brighter or darker, will be encoded.

-`blocknfrmes` specifies how many frames are between any two keyframes.
+`blocknframes` specifies how many frames are between any two keyframes.
 E.g. a value of 200 means a keyframe is recorded every 200 frames.
 All the frames that share a keyframe are called a "block".